Alcohol and Your Body: What It’s Really Doing (From Brain to Gut to Sleep)

 changing the response

-repeating it enough that your brain updates
+repeating it enough times that your brain updates

 You don’t remove the moment.
+Good luck with that.

 You replace what it does.